10 common questions about CGMs and glucose biosensors answered

 3. What does the Levels app do?

-While CGMs provide raw data, an app like Levels helps provide insight and guidance into those numbers so you can use them in assessing your diet and lifestyle choices.
+While CGMs and biosensors provide raw data, an app like Levels helps provide insight and guidance into those numbers so you can use them in assessing your diet and lifestyle choices.
 Here’s some of what you can do with the Levels app:

 - See a full day’s glucose changes alongside meals, exercise, and sleep, so you can connect the changes you see in your glucose curve to behavior.
 Glucose responses happen over the course of hours, so a broader picture is more apparent.